nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/php-automation-client.md

 {{#> callout type='note' }}

-Until this new version, the old API will still be available.
-Thus you can upgrade the library to the 1.5 (transition) version and access the new API and features without breaking your application.
+The old API is still available.
+Thus you can upgrade the library to the 1.5 version and access the new API and features without breaking your application.

 {{/callout}}